-Why hasn't the Fed put the federal funds rate on a Taylor rule autopilot?
+Why hasn't the Fed put the federal funds rate on Taylor rule autopilot?

-- Recall the logic behind rules in monetary policy: - No rules leave room for speculation, higher uncertainty, and risk. - Too strict rules leave room for too much punishment.
+Recall the logic behind rules in monetary policy:

+- No rules leave room for speculation, higher uncertainty, and risk. - Too strict rules leave room for too much punishment. - It is a balance between some guiding rule and a flexible implementation of such rule that leads to the best possible outcome.

-- It is a balance between some guiding rule and a flexible implementation of such rule that leads to the best possible outcome. - The Taylor rule may be pretty helpful in "normal" situations. - But exceptional circumstances can only be dealt with exceptional measures. - ▶ Great Recession in 2008-2011 - ▶ COVID pandemic in 2020-21 - Galloping oil prices and the war in Ukraine in 2022-23.
+The Taylor rule may be pretty helpful in "normal" situations.
+But exceptional circumstances can only be dealt with exceptional measures.
+That happened during the Great Recession in 2008-2011 and the COVID pandemic in 2020-21.
+It is also happening now with ramping oil prices and the war in Ukraine.